 The AudioThing Springs is compatible with Mac OS and Windows OS and comes in AAX, AU and VST formats.

-As mentioned, AudioThing’s Springs has a whopping 11 different springs from which users can choosefor users to choose from.
+As mentioned, AudioThing’s Springs has a whopping 11 different springs from which users can choose from.
 The sonic character of each vintage spring unit has been carefully recreated via a combination of digital modelling and convolution (yes, this reverb plugin is both a spring and convolution reverb).

 The 11 options the AudioThing Springs offers are: